clij/clij2-docs/reference_getAutomaticThreshold.md

 By Robert Haase based on work by G. Landini and W. Rasband

+Determines a threshold according to a given method and saves it to the threshold_value variable.

 The automatic thresholder utilizes the threshold methods from ImageJ on a histogram determined on the GPU to determine a threshold value as similar as possible to ImageJ 'Apply Threshold' method.